Online & In-Person Therapy in Minnesota — 7201 Metro Blvd Suite 550, Edina, MN 55439 | 400 N 1st St, Minneapolis, MN 55401

 Contact Me

 Use the contact form on this website to begin our conversation--provide as much or as little information as feels right and I will get back with you within 48 hours.
-If you do not hear from me within two days, please email me directly at mccormickcounseling108@gmail.com or leave me a voicemail at 507-400-2778.
+If you do not hear from me within two days, please leave me a voicemail at 507-400-2778.

-Notice: Until COVID19 restrictions are lifted, sessions are conducted through a secure on-line service.
+If you have symptoms of any infection, including COVID19 or have recently been exposed to a person with COVID19 our session can be conducted through a secure on-line service.
 You will be able to sign in through your personal computer or smart phone.

 verified by Psychology Today